cylc/cylc-admin/docs/proposal-new-output-syntax.md

 # Proposal: Required and Optional Outputs

-Spawn-on-demand solves many problems but in its pure form it can't tell if the workflow has followed the "intended path" - to completion of the whole graph, say, vs going down a dead-end side branch.
+Cylc 8 spawn-on-demand solves many problems but in its pure form it can't tell if the workflow has followed the "intended path" - to completion of the whole graph, say, vs going down a dead-end side branch.
 This is because all task outputs are effectively *optional*, and the scheduler just follows the flow wherever it leads at runtime.

 Cylc 7 could tell (albeit imperfectly!) if the intended path was followed, because it pre-spawned all possible paths (to the next cycle point instance of